mailcow/mailcow-dockerized-docs/docs/u_e-exchange-onprem.md

 ## Requirements
 - The mx Record of your domain needs to point at the Exchange mail service.
-Log into your Admin center and lookout for the dns settings of your domain to find your personalized gateway domain.
+Log into your Admin center and look out for the dns settings of your domain to find your personalized gateway domain.
 It should look like this `contoso-com.mail.protection.outlook.com`.
 Contact your domain registrant to get further information on how to change mx record.
 - The domain you want to have additional mailboxes for must be setup as `internal relay domain` in Exchange.
     1. Log in to your [Exchange Admin Center](https://admin.exchange.microsoft.com)
     2. Select the `mail flow` pane and click on `accepted domains`